Is SCS Part of DFS? (UK 2026)

 FAQ

 Are SCS and DFS the same company?
-No. SCS Group plc and DFS Furniture plc are entirely separate publicly traded companies with no shared ownership or corporate connection.
+No. SCS Group plc (now privately owned by Italy's Poltronesofà) and DFS Furniture plc (separately listed on the LSE) are entirely separate companies with no shared ownership or corporate connection.
 They are direct competitors.

 Does SCS own DFS or vice versa?
 Neither.
-Both companies are independently listed on the London Stock Exchange.
-Companies House records confirm no shared ownership at any level.
+DFS is listed on the London Stock Exchange; SCS is privately owned by the Italian group Poltronesofà.
+Companies House records confirm no shared ownership at any level between SCS and DFS.

 Are SCS warranties honoured by DFS or vice versa?
 No. Each brand honours only its own warranties.
 There is no commercial relationship between the two businesses.